 Smart Inventory Management

 Alexa Skills can be used to manage inventories intelligently.
 With the help of a voice-activated inventory management system in your business, you can access inventory data easily anywhere, anytime, without having to navigate through complex software or spreadsheets.

 What does the future hold?

-With deep machine learning, cognitive analytics, and advanced natural language processing technologies underpinning conversational AI-based ecosystems like Alexa for Business, gaining mainstream attraction across industries, the opportunities for productivity optimization are boundless.
+With deep machine learning, cognitive analytics, and advanced natural language processing technologies underpinning Generative Conversational AI-based ecosystems like Alexa for Business, gaining mainstream attraction across industries, the opportunities for productivity optimization are boundless.
 For instance, legal firms can initiate voice-based e-discovery searches which brings down the time taken to process, identify, and locate digital information drastically.

 According to Statista, Amazon Alexa’s catalog of Skills has grown from just 130 in 2016 to over 100,000 Skills as of September 2019.
 Add to that, the fact that Alexa dominates the smart speaker market with over 70% of device owners opting for Amazon’s products.
 It is no wonder that Alexa’s presence in workplaces will carve a similar hockey stick growth on the charts in the coming years.